 Smartphones have completely wriggled their way into our lives, both business and personal.
 Pity the CIO who forgets about these powerful and popular tools when it comes to securing and managing his network.
-For some, smartphones and
+For some, smartphones and other mobile devices are the weakest link in their networks, simply due to failure to successfully manage mobile devices.

 Focus on two key areas for mobile device management: